lfreitasds/Sales-Prediction-Rossmann/README.md

 ## 5 - Conclusions
 * This data analysis provided a better understanding of the business and validated many assumptions.
-* Based on historical data, future sales were forecast.
+* Future sales were forecast based on historical data.
 * Machine learning forecasting proved to outperform traditional methods.
 * The ultimate goal of these eleven steps presented is to improve business performance.
 This data product will help the business team make better decisions, attract more customers and consequently more sales.

 ## 6 - Next Steps to Improve
-In the next CRISP iteration we can try to solve the following issues, or at least learn more about it:
+In the next CRISP iteration we can try to solve the following issues, or at least learn more about them:
 * For some stores, the predictions were very off.
 We can try to understand why they are so hard to predict and maybe implement specific models for them.
 * To validate hypothesis 5, which states that stores with more Promo days should sell more, we would have to create a new variable to group the Promo days for each store.
 We decided to leave this validation for the next iteration.
 * Depending on business strategies, we can adjust the model to over or under forecast by analyzing the MPE (Mean Percentage Error).